 Image 2: Direct Control can directly access data from their IQnexus technology platform using the Wattics embedded pages tool (personal details are hidden)

-Wattics provided its partner (Direct Control) with the technical support and testing to ensure that the data from its IQnexus platform was received by the Wattics platform in the correct manner.
+Wattics energy management software provided its partner (Direct Control) with the technical support and testing to ensure that the data from its IQnexus platform was received by the Wattics platform in the correct manner.
 Once the Wattics platform was receiving electricity readings from the IQnexus platform generated from the LoRaWAN Modbus Transceiver which is wired up to the main incomer of the building, the project team could start running analyses and begin to identify opportunities for energy savings.

 - Size: 10,472 m2